 - 370-18.
 Pull and Junction Boxes.
 Boxes and conduit bodies used as pull or junction boxes shall comply with (a) through (d) of this section. - (a) Minimum Size.
-For raceways 3⁄4 inch trade size or larger, containing conductors of No. 4 or larger, and for cables containing conductors of No. 4 or larger, the minimum dimensions of pull or junction boxes installed in a raceway or cable run shall comply with the following:

-- (1) Straight Pulls.
+For raceways $\frac{3}{4}$ -inch trade size or larger, containing conductors of No. 4 or larger, and for cables containing conductors of No. 4 or larger, the minimum dimensions of pull or junction boxes installed in a raceway or cable run shall comply with the following: - (1) Straight Pulls.
 In straight pulls the length of the box shall not be less than eight times the trade diameter of the largest raceway. - (2) Angle or U Pulls.
-Where angle or U pulls are made, the distance between each raceway entry inside the box and the opposite wall of the box shall not be less than six times the trade diameter of the largest raceway.
-This distance shall be increased for additional entries by the amount of the maximum sum of the diameters of all other raceway entries in any one row on the same wall of the box.
-The row that provides the maximum distance shall be used in this calculation.
+Where angle or U pulls are made, the distance between each raceway entry inside the box and the opposite wall of the box shall not be less than six times the trade diameter of the largest raceway in a row.
+This distance shall be increased for additional entries by the amount of the sum of the diameters of all other raceway entries in the same row on the same wall of the box.
+Each row shall be calculated individually, and the, single row that provides the maximum distance shall be used.

-Exception: Where a conduit or cable entry is in the wall of a box or conduit body opposite to a removable cover and where the distance from that wall to the cover is in conformance with the column for one wire per terminal in Table 373-6(a).
+Exception: Where a raceway or cable entry is in the wall of a box or conduit body opposite to a removable cover and where the distance from that wall to the cover is in conformance with the column for one wire per terminal in Table 373-6(a).